Chalarangelo/30-seconds-of-code/blog_posts/javascript-this.md

 tags: javascript,function,object
 authors: chalarangelo
 cover: blog_images/u-got-this.jpg
-excerpt: JavaScript's "this" keyword is a source of confusion for many beginners and veterans alike.
+excerpt: JavaScript's `this` keyword is a source of confusion for many beginners and veterans alike.
 Learn how it works in different scenarios and start using it correctly.
 ---

 ### What is `this`?